kaiwang960112/Self-Cure-Network/README.md

 ![image](https://github.com/nzhq/Self-Cure-Network/blob/master/imgs/result-raf.jpg)

-  Accuracy on test set should hit 87.03% when training with RAF-DB only, as the paper shows.
+  Accuracy on test set should hit 87.03%, as the paper shows, when training with RAF-DB only.